POLK COUNTY

 This station was on Pacific Avenue between 5th and 6th.
 Although there was a 13-block town site platted here, it never developed much beyond a couple buildings.
 The 1915 GN Valuation Record for 1915 lists only a 12'x103' platform and station sign for this location.

 Sprague This station was about three miles NW of Fisher.
 According to the 1915 GN Valutation Records, there was only a platform and station sign here.
 The platform was built in 1900 and measured 12'x150'.
+This station was abandoned by the GN in December 1942.

 Sullivan Siding This station was just east of East Grand Forks near where Gateway Drive NE crosses 10th Street NE (section 32 of Sullivan Township).
 According to the 1917 NP Vaulation Records, there was only a wood platform here that was 1254 square feet.